-- Core Courses: BIO 220, 221, CHEM 120, 122, 231, NEURO 110, 120, and research methods/statistics (either BIO 385 or PSYCH 206 and 207). - Electives: complete three 4-credit courses selected from three areas, Cellular and Molecular Neuroscience, Behavioral and Cognitive Neuroscience, and Neuroscience Connections.
+- Core Courses: BIO 220, 221, CHEM 120, 122, 231, NEURO 110, 120, and research methods/statistics (either BIO 385 or PSYCH 206 and 207). - BIO 220 and 221 no longer have a prerequisite (previously CHEM 120) and can be taken in either order.

+- Electives: complete three 4-credit courses selected from three areas, Cellular and Molecular Neuroscience, Behavioral and Cognitive Neuroscience, and Neuroscience Connections.
 These courses must include at least one from the Cellular and Molecular list and one from the Behavioral and Cognitive list.
 At least two of these 4 credit classes must be numbered 300 or above.
 (See Academic Bulletin for specific courses). - Junior Seminar from a list of BIO and PSYCH Junior Seminars (See Academic Bulletin for specific courses). - Two-semester, six credit Senior Project (NEURO 600 and 610).